-What to Expect from Neuro-rehabilitation
+What to Expect from Inpatient Acute Rehabilitation

 In our dedicated rehabilitation center at St. Joseph Medical Center in Tacoma, Washington, individual rooms ensure privacy, and patients dine together so they can socialize with other patients, nurses, and therapy staff.
 Mealtimes involve important skill training for those who are regaining swallowing and/or neuromuscular functions.
 The dining room is also a gathering place for special events and for those involved in therapeutic recreational programs, as well as educational programs for patients and families.